netdata/netdata/src/registry/README.md

 `[registry].allow from` should also be allowed by `[web].allow connection from`.

 The patterns can be matches over IP addresses or FQDN of the host.
-In order to check the FQDN of the connection without opening the Netdata agent to DNS-spoofing, a reverse-dns record must be setup for the connecting host.
+In order to check the FQDN of the connection without opening the Netdata Agent to DNS-spoofing, a reverse-dns record must be setup for the connecting host.
 At connection time the reverse-dns of the peer IP address is resolved, and a forward DNS resolution is made to validate the IP address against the name-pattern.